shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

 section of the [[Design Notes]](https://github.com/shnwc/openenclave/blob/master/docs/DesignDocs/NotesOnAttestationAPI.md#notes-on-sgx-plugins-design) document.

-Verification of an SGX report for local attestation can only be performed by the enclave to which the SGX report is targeted.
+Verification of an SGX evidence for local attestation can only be performed by the enclave to which the SGX report is targeted.
 So no host-side plugin for SGX local attestation evidence can be supported.